Program: M.F.A., Art

 - Successful completion of the Advancement to Candidacy Portfolio Evaluation approved by the graduate committee.

 - Department approval of the Advancement to Candidacy Proposal, prior to registration for ART 698D Graduate Project.

 - The Visual Arts Graduate Committee approves all transfer credits.

 - Only courses in which the student receives a minimum grade of “B” may be transferred.

 - Only courses completed in the last 7 years may apply to the degree.

 - MFA candidates must complete a minimum residency consisting of 18 graduate units in their designated area(s) of concentration.

 Total Units Required for the M.F.A.
 Degree: 60

 Student Learning Outcomes

-- Acquire advanced knowledge and skills in various art media, concepts and methodologies.
+- Acquire academic and professional knowledge and skills in various art media, concepts and methodologies.

-- Produce an advanced body of individual and collaborative work suitable for a master of arts degree, for the local, national and global marketplace.
+- Produce an academic and professional body of individual and collaborative work suitable for a master of fine arts degree, for the local, national and global marketplace.

-- Solve visual problems at an advanced level, including understanding/application of the elements of art and principles of design.
+- Solve visual problems at academic and professional levels, including understanding/application of the elements of art and principles of design.

-- Utilize and apply critical-thinking skills to communicate ideas for their intended audience at an advanced level in visual, oral and written formats.
+- Utilize and apply critical-thinking skills to communicate ideas for their intended audience at an academic and professional level in visual, oral and written formats.

 - Acquire historical and contemporary knowledge of diverse cultural and aesthetic contexts, including political, visual and material culture.